 3.)
 One could hardly think of a better way to kneecap a genuine Leftist movement than unleashing the divisive identity politics seen on college campuses.
 But where are these ideas really coming from?
 Are they truly ‘Marxist’ as Peterson asserts?

 We know that, by definition, the men suffering the most in America today are those without college degrees.
 This was the conclusion of the Case/Deaton study.
 Life spans are actually declining for men and women without degrees.
 This means that, by definition, the people suffering the most in our society have no idea what is really going on on college campuses!
-Yet they are continually warned of a “Red Peril” emanating from college campuses by the alt-right on college campuses and vote accordingly.
-It’s yet another Red scare.
+Yet they are continually warned of a “Red Peril” emanating from college campuses by the alt-right and vote accordingly.
+It’s the Red scare updated for the twenty-first century.

 In my opinion, this is entirely a media-manufactured phenomenon.
 Why?
 As Adam Curtis opined, ‘Angry people click more.’
 Keeping people angry and outraged seems to be the main purpose of media these days because it is profitable.
 Keeping people informed is less important than profits.